PaloAltoNetworks/pan_aws_security_hub/README.md

+# Deprecated

-This Repository will be Archive.
-This repository will be deleted in 10 days from 6/28/21 since we have a new Repository which addresses the same use case.
-Please use following Repository  PaloAltoNetworks/aws_security_hub moving forward.
+> This repository is archived.
+Please use the new repository which addresses the same use case at https://github.com/PaloAltoNetworks/aws_security_hub

 # pan_aws_security_hub
 This implementation integrates the AWS Security Hub insights and makes it actionable on the VM-Series FW.